-New York City is the epicenter of the global Pride movement, which can be traced back to 1969 protests at the Stonewall Inn.
-An estimated 150,000 people marched in the 2019 Pride parade there.
-NYC Pride is scheduled for June 2023.
+Socio-cultural Environment of LGBTQ+People in New York Status of LGBTQ+ Organizing and Community New York City is the epicenter of the global Pride movement, which can be traced back to 1969 protests at the Stonewall Inn.
+The 2024 event marked the 55th anniversary of Stonewell and the 54th anniversary of the Pride March.
+It drew 25,000 marchers and an estimated 2.5 million attendees.
+The 2025 event is scheduled for June 29.
 The late New Yorker Edie Windsor was the plaintiff in a Supreme Court case that deemed the Defense of Marriage Act unconstitutional.
+There are 0 anti-LGBTQ+ bills being tracked by the ACLU in New York.

 Cultural Views of the LGBTQ+ Community A quarter of teens in New York City schools identify as LGBTQ+.
 75% of New Yorkers favor LGBTQ+ nondiscrimination laws.
 61% oppose religious exemptions for small business owners.